carloswestman/jumpspider/README.md

 Response
 </td>
 <td>
 A successful response will generate a 200 http status.
-If an error ocurs, an http error status code will be generated.<br>
+If an error occurs, an http error status code will be generated.<br>
 Successful response Example:<br>
 <pre style="json">
 [